mmccoy-01/bioluminescent_imaging_experimental_template/README.md

 ![](data/processed/group.PNG)
 ![](data/processed/individual.PNG)

+[TIP]
+====
-# Load the .Rmd file into R, download the necessary packages, then run document to see the experiment.
+Load the .Rmd file into R, download the necessary packages, then run document to see the experiment.

 This is a template I made for making reproducable, replicable, templateable, modular, and accurate experimental documentation for studies involving bioluminescent imaging.